LionelDraghi/bbt/README.md

 - Then the output contains `version 1.0`
 ```
 Here we have:
-1. Some description, ignored by bbt
+1. Some description
+   You can use almost all markdown nice features, including extensions, this is mostly ignored by bbt.
+   Exceptions are in fact in the two following bullets.

-2. A "scenario" header, that starts a steps sequence
+2. A "scenario" header that starts a steps sequence
-3. Steps, starting with Given/When/Then and followed by sentences

-### There is only one format
+   Titles starting with some Gherkin keywords will wake up btt : *# Scenario*, *# Features*, *# Background*
+   The header level is ignored (*#### Scenario*, is equal *# Scenario*), you're free to structure the file as you want.

+3. Steps
+   Steps are line starting with *- Given*, *- When*, *- Then*, *- And*, *- But*, that contains the things to check or do.
+   Note that bbt is case insensitive, and that other [Markdown bullet list marker](https://spec.commonmark.org/0.31.2/#bullet-list-marker) ('*' or '+') are not considered as steps, and can be used for comments.

-The Markdown format used is a subset of the existing [Markdown with Gherkin](https://github.com/cucumber/gherkin/blob/main/MARKDOWN_WITH_GHERKIN.md#markdown-with-gherkin), so that the file is nice enough to be included "as is" in the documentation, without post processing.
+This format is a subset of the existing [Markdown with Gherkin](https://github.com/cucumber/gherkin/blob/main/MARKDOWN_WITH_GHERKIN.md#markdown-with-gherkin).

-The previous example will render this way:

----
-## Example: <!-- omit from toc -->
-In order to report a bug
-I need to get the version of the exe

-### Scenario: I want to know uut version <!-- omit from toc -->

-- When I run `uut --version`
-- Then the output contains `version 1.0`
----

-### More examples
-Some more representative examples are available [here](docs/tests/examples_results.md).
-(This is the results page, click on "hello_word.md" for example to see the scenario).
+### Hello Word example

+The following [example](docs/tests/examples/hello_word.md) shows how simple it is to run a `gcc` sanity test, that compile and run an *Hello Word*.

 Note that bbt is fully tested with bbt since 0.0.4 version.
 bbt own tests are based on feature descriptions available [here](docs/tests/features_results.md).